BassemHussien/Samsung-Project---IOT-Dashboard/README.md

 # Samsung-Project---IOT-Dashboard
-Samsung Project - Smart City Monitoring System Dashboard
+Samsung Innovation Campus (SIC) Project - Smart City Monitoring System Dashboard

-You can see our outputs on the Dashboard link: http://smartcitymonitorsys.atwebpages.com/
+You can see our Dashboard following the URL link: http://smartcitymonitorsys.atwebpages.com/